 - Qualified Educational Debt – You must have total qualified educational debt equal to or in excess of 20 percent of your institutional base salary at the time of the award.
 Institutional base salary is the annual amount you are paid for your appointment, whether the time is spent on research, teaching, patient care, or other activities.

 - Qualified Research (Extramural programs only) – You must agree to conduct only research that is within all federal laws and regulations.
 You must engage in qualified research for an average of at least 20 hours per week during each quarterly service period of your LRP award.

 - Qualified Research Assignments (Intramural programs only) – You must be appointed at the NIH in a qualified research area.

 - Domestic, nonprofit research funding (Extramural programs only) – Your research must be supported by a domestic, nonprofit foundation, university, professional association, or other nonprofit institution, or a U.S. government agency (Federal, State, or local).
 Your employment must be with a nonprofit institution.

 - NIH Employment (Intramural programs only) – You must be an NIH employee or have a firm commitment of employment from an authorized official of the NIH.

-The Loan Repayment Program grants can significantly relieve financial pressure by repaying up to $35,000 annually of a researcher’s qualified educational debt in return for a commitment to work in National Institute of
+The Loan Repayment Program grants can significantly relieve financial pressure by repaying up to $35,000 annually of a researcher’s qualified educational debt in return for a commitment to work in the National Institute of

 Payments are distributed on a quarterly basis.
 They start with the loan with the highest priority.
 If a loan is paid-in-full before the end of the awardee’s contract, payments will be directed to the loan with the next highest priority.